karenetheridge/Test-Kwalitee/README.md

 potential Kwalitee tests on the current distribution, if possible.
 If any fail, it will report those as regular diagnostics.

-If you ship this test and a user does not have `Test::Kwalitee` installed, nothing bad will happen.
+If you ship this test, it will not run for anyone else, because of the `RELEASE_TESTING` guard.
+(You can omit this guard if you move the test to xt/release/, which is not run automatically by other users.)

 To run only a handful of tests, pass their names to the module's `import()`
 method: